raywenderlich/sc_perfect/For-Instructor/part3-deploying-with-perfect-assistant.markdown

 http://localhost:8080
 ```

 Now let's deploy this.
 I'll click Build\Deploy, and Create New.
 I'll choose amazon Web Services, and next.
 I'll enter perfect for the Configuration Name, note that my perfect ec2 credentials are already selected, and browse to the SSH private key I created earlier.
-I'll then click Add, click my til security group, and make sure that we're using a nano instance, the perfec-key keypair, the availability zone we want, and click Launch.
+I'll then click Add, click my hello-perfect security group, and make sure that we're using a nano instance, the perfec-key keypair, the availability zone we want, and click Launch.

 After a while, I'll see success in the console.
 If I click reload, I see my new instance.
 I can also see this in the AWS dashboard.